ibnsaleem29/hadith-checker/README.md

-# Install it from the Chrome Web Store
+# Install it on your Chrome/Opera/Edge/Brave browsers from the Chrome Web Store
 ---